Quantitative stochastic homogenization and large-scale regularity: The dual subadditive quantity nu*

-We assume that there exists a constant $\sigma > 0$ such that the random field $x \mapsto \a(x)$ has the same law as the field $x \mapsto \sigma \a^{-1}(Rx)$.
-The goal of the exercise is to show that in this case, we have the Dynkin formula \begin{enumerate} \item Recalling the definifion of the space $\Ls(U)$ in \eqref{e.Ls.not} and \eqref{e.formulafornuUp}, show that
+Assume that there exists a constant $\sigma > 0$ such that the random field~$x \mapsto \a(x)$ has the same law as the field~$x \mapsto \sigma \a^{-1}(Rx)$.
+The purpose of this exercise is to show, in this case, that~$\ahom$ is given explicitly by the following formula (called \emph{Dykhne formula}~\cite{dykhne}): Here is an outline of the proof: \begin{enumerate} \item Recalling the definifion of the space $\Ls(U)$ in \eqref{e.Ls.not} and \eqref{e.formulafornuUp}, show that

 \item Show that $\g \in \Ls(U)$ if and only if there exists $u \in H^1(U)$ such that

 \item Using that $x \mapsto \sigma \a^{-1}(Rx)$ has the same law as $x \mapsto \a(x)$ and \eqref{e.def.nu*}, show that for every $n \in \N$,